This Data Processing Addendum (“Addendum”) forms an integral part of the Platform Agreement available at:

 3.4.2 to the extent not prohibited by law, of any complaint, notice or other communication that relates to Customer’s compliance with data protection and privacy law and the Processing of Personal Data.
 HyperGuest shall provide the Customer with commercially reasonable cooperation and assistance (at Customer’s expense) in relation to such complaint, notice or communication; and

-3.4.3 of a material breach of security of the Services which results in unauthorized access to Customer Data of which we become aware, in accordance with applicable law (“Security Breach”).
-HyperGuest shall make reasonable efforts to identify the cause of such Security Breach and take those steps as necessary and reasonable, and which are acceptable to Customer, in order to remediate the cause of such Security Breach to the extent remediation is within HyperGuest’s reasonable control.
+3.4.3 of a material breach of security of the Services leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or unauthorized access to Personal Data of which we become aware, in accordance with applicable law (“Security Breach”).
+HyperGuest shall make reasonable efforts to identify the cause of such Security Breach and take those steps as necessary and reasonable, and which are acceptable to Customer, in order to remediate the cause of such Security Breach to the extent remediation is within HyperGuest’ reasonable control.
 The obligations herein shall not apply to incidents that are caused by Customer.